-News Animals This Blind, Deaf Puppy Was Just Rescued From the Snow by a Kind Delivery Driver By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Published December 17, 2019 Updated December 27, 2019 01:32PM EST The puppy has been named Starla.
+News Animals This Blind, Deaf Puppy Was Just Rescued From the Snow by a Kind Delivery Driver By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated December 27, 2019 01:32PM EST This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+The puppy has been named Starla.
 Speak!
-St. Louis Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices This time of year, delivery drivers are rushing around, darting in and out of their trucks as they race to drop off packages for the holidays.
+St. Louis Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive This time of year, delivery drivers are rushing around, darting in and out of their trucks as they race to drop off packages for the holidays.
 But one UPS driver picked up a very special package this week on his route in rural Missouri.
 He was heading down the highway when he thought he saw something alongside the road.
 Not sure if he was right or not, he decided to stop, just in case.
 He found a tiny white puppy nearly hidden in the snow.
 He warmed up the little dog in his truck and took it to the local shelter, where they soon discovered that the young Australian shepherd was hearing and vision impaired.
 She’s likely a double merle.
 Merle is a beautiful swirled pattern in a dog's coat.
 Some disreputable breeders will breed two merles together in hopes of getting popular merle puppies.
 Those puppies have a 25% chance of being double merle — which results in a predominantly white coat and usually means they have hearing or vision loss or both.
 When double merle puppies are born, they are often discarded.
 'We see this all the time' Starla the rescued puppy sleeps on her way to her foster home.
 Speak!
 St. Louis Fortunately, for this little one, a guardian angel in a delivery truck saved the day.
 At the shelter, they knew the puppy would need special care.
 They reached out to Speak!
 St. Louis, a rescue that specializes in blind and/or deaf dogs.
 Volunteers at Speak quickly agreed to take in the miracle puppy; they named her Starla.
 The shelter has to hold Starla for a few days just in case someone claims her, but no one really thinks that will happen.
 In the meantime, she is being treated for all sorts of worms, which is typical for a puppy.
 Fortunately she has tested negative for parvo, an often-lethal disease found in young puppies.
 "We see this all the time," Judy Duhr, director of Speak, tells MNN.
 "These puppies are cast aside because of their preventable disabilities.
 But they deserve to live a happy and healthy life just like any other dog.
 Society needs to see their worth."